Maths curriculum Intent, Implementation and Impact

 Our aim is for pupils to gain procedural knowledge through enriching experiences.
 Over the past few years we have implemented a ‘Teaching for Mastery’ approach and we believe that everyone, no matter what their starting point is, can learn and improve at maths.
 All pupils will be encouraged to believe that by working hard, persevering and adopting a growth mindset approach to mathematics, including seeing the value of making mistakes and of learning from them, they can succeed in maths.

 Key learning points are identified during planning and a clear journey through maths is evident in lessons and reflected on working walls.
 Questions and discussions will probe pupils’ understanding throughout and pupils will be assisted in explaining their thinking, using precise mathematical language and using full sentences to develop an argument, justification or proof.
 Misconceptions are identified during the planning process and during lessons and used as opportunities for learning.

 The use of practical resources, pictorial representations and recording takes place and this is reflected in our calculation policy, which was comprehensively developed with local schools.

 We aim to develop all aspects of fluency through lessons.
 As a school, we are focusing on developing instant recall of key facts, such as number bonds, multiplication and addition facts.
 Increasing fluency in basic facts allows children to free working memory and to solve more complex problems.
-In order to support the development of our intent, the school has signed up for a professional studies group to develop teaching for mastery which is run by the Enigma Maths Hub.
+In order to support the development of our intent, the school has participated in a professional studies group to develop teaching for mastery which is run by the Enigma Maths Hub.
 Additionally, in reception and key stage 1, maths fluency sessions are taught using the mastering number programme (NCETM).